 ttsEvent(): Receives events from the TTS subsystem.
 If you’re managing TTS playback manually, the

 AUDIO_AVAILABLEevent will let you know when your TTS response is ready to play.
-Be sure to download or play the audio within 60 seconds of this event, or it will become unavailable.
+If you’re using Spokestack TTS, be sure to download or play the audio within 60 seconds of receibing this event, or it will become unavailable.

 trace(): Receives trace events from all modules, specifying the module that originated the event.
-These events are also sent to the handlers related to individual modules, so it’s up to you where to handle them.
+These events are also sent to any handlers registered to individual modules, so it’s up to you where to handle them.
 Overriding

 trace(), just like any of the other methods, is optional.